How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Findings

 \subsection{How Generative AI Empowers Attackers}

 Participants in all domains were concerned about ``all the innovative ways that bad actors are using AI'' and how \genAI can ``empower cyber criminals.''
-Participants described memorable experiences with \genAIns-generated harmful content, highlighting current, active, harmful uses of \genAI.
+Participants described memorable experiences with \genAIns-generated harmful content, highlighting current, active, damaging uses of \genAI.

 \begin{listquote} \item ``I've seen obviously some sets of [CSAM] images or videos multiple times, as many of us probably have, and so I would say I know the faces of some of the victims of course...
 [I remember] the first time I think I saw an AI-generated image that was supposed to be photorealistic.
 But actually this one... they called it a ‘new set of images,’ of a victim that had been abused years ago, and she’s an adult now.
 Probably most of us know her actually.
 And I just saw these images and they looked almost photorealistic.
 This is when I thought, ‘Okay, this is an even worse step than just generating CSAM or other horrible content with AI or with other tools.’
-And actually making new content of victims that had been abused [years ago] is a whole other level that was very different for me in that moment.''~\aff{C} \end{listquote}
+And actually making new content of victims that had been abused [years ago] is a whole other level that was very different for me in that moment.''~\aff{C3} \end{listquote}

 They anticipated even more harm in the future, given the sophistication and rapid rate of adoption of \genAI tools.
 They emphasized that existing \trust operations are not equipped to meet these ``alarming'' and ``terrifying'' new threats.
 In the remainder of this section, we describe how scale and speed, lowered barriers to entry, enhanced messaging, degradation of the information environment, and harmful personal relationships with chatbots or AI companions empower attackers.